yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 ##### --ysql_enable_packed_row_for_colocated_table

 Whether packed row is enabled for colocated tables in YSQL.
-The colocated table has an additional GFlag to mitigate [#15143](https://github.com/yugabyte/yugabyte-db/issues/15143).
+The colocated table has an additional flag to mitigate [#15143](https://github.com/yugabyte/yugabyte-db/issues/15143).

 Default: `false`